kibetamos/React/README.md

 # React Projects Showcase

-This is a list of react applications both simple and complex.
+Welcome to the React Projects Showcase repository!
+This repository contains a collection of React applications, ranging from simple to complex, to demonstrate the versatility and capabilities of the React framework.

 1. airbnb
 2. jokes